cMiIIer/Assessment-of-Freshwater-Trophic-Interactions-Under-Salinization/README.md

 ## Code Base Structure and Dependencies

 The data and code are stored within the eponomyously named folders.
+A overarching project file is attatched for better interaction with the R scripts.

 We employ mtwo programming languages, R and Stan, we work with both using the RStudio IDE.
-For replication, you need work with the Stan code directly, just use the R files as it is how we interact with our Stan files.
+For replication, you need not work with the Stan code directly, just use the R files.
 We use a suite of packages in R, most notably ones to interface with the Stan ecosystem, so you will need the following packages installed in your R enviornment to succesfully run our code.
 All packages are loaded within the R scripts, but if you want to install them before hand if you do not have them, we provide our package library below.

+To interface with Stan and use it packages, you need to configure R to do so.
+Further infromation can be found at https://github.com/stan-dev/rstan/wiki/RStan-Getting-Started

 ### Requried Packages